 The most important tip I can give is to have faith in yourself and your abilities.
 When you worked before you had kids, I bet you were a superstar.
 If you were that before, there is no reason to believe you won’t be that again.
-I’m stealing this quote from my son’s coach: “The only thing holding you back is you.”
+I’m stealing this quote from someone I know: “The only thing holding you back is you.”
 In other words, you have the talent and the skill.
 But to activate it, you need to believe it.
-Kind of reminds me of Dorothy and her ruby slippers!
+Kind of reminds me of Dorothy and her ruby slippers.

 Going back to work after divorce is life changing.
 It is scary as hell for many reasons, but I truly believe nothing bad and everything good comes from it.
 The countless benefits include everything from more financial security to new friendships to more opportunities to a new sense of self-esteem and confidence.
 In other words, you will love yourself, which is so important as a single mom.